Frederick888/git-credential-keepassxc/README.md

 *Note:* If you've enabled `strict-caller`, you must add caller profiles before configuring databases, otherwise you won't be able to run `git-credential-keepassxc` afterwards.

-## Encrypt KeePassXC keys using YubiKey
+## Encrypting KeePassXC keys using YubiKey

 By default the keys for authentication are stored in plaintext, which means it's possible for malware to extract the keys and request credentials from KeePassXC directly.
 This can be particularly dangerous if you've allowed clients to retrieve any credentials without confirmation.